jainsujay02/NeedleSeg/README.md

 Select the model you would like to run in your env (recommend using Conda to create virtual env with above requirements) and execute the following cmd:

 `> python3 [filename].py`

+All hyperparameters are already set, and the user does not need to make any changes.

+run.py will output the Dice and Sensitivity scores to the terminal along with logging information from training and validation.
+It will also save loss curves and the predicted masks.
+These results are explained in the paper.

+k_run.py will save the predicted masks and create a submissions.csv file.